2014–15 Stony Brook Seawolves women's basketball team

 The 2014–15 Stony Brook Seawolves women's basketball team represented Stony Brook University in the America East Conference.
-The Seawolves were led by first-year head coach Caroline McCombs and will play their home games at the Island Federal Credit Union Arena.
+The Seawolves were led by first-year head coach Caroline McCombs and played their home games at the Island Federal Credit Union Arena.
 They finished the season 17-13, 10-6 in America East play for a third-place finish.
 They lost in the quarterfinals of the 2015 America East women's basketball tournament to UMBC.
 They were invited to the 2015 Women's Basketball Invitational where they lost to Siena in the first round.

 Media

 All non-televised home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
 Most road games will stream on the opponents website.
 All games will have an audio broadcast streamed online through the Pack Network.